An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Conclusion

 \section{Conclusion}

-Here, we have presented an initialization-free quantum algorithm for solving the Abelian Hidden Subgroup Problem (AHSP).
-By using the unitary operation $S_w$ acting on the auxiliary register, our algorithm maintains the same time and query complexity, $\mathcal{O}(\log{|G|})$ oracle queries and $\mathcal{O}(\log^3|G|)$ elementary operations, as the standard quantum algorithm, while offering significant practical advantages: Unlike conventional approaches, our algorithm does not require the auxiliary register to be initialized and it can adopt an arbitrary unknown mixed state.
-These features make our algorithm more practical for implementation on current quantum platforms, such as trapped ions, where initialization overhead can be a bottleneck~\cite{DBIW89, MMK+95, BCMS19}.
+In this work, we presented an initialization-free quantum algorithm for AHSP.
+Our algorithm incorporates two applications of the additional operation $S_z$ and one additional oracle query into each iteration of the standard quantum algorithm for AHSP.
+These operations encode the function values of $f$ into phases and uncompute the auxiliary register, allowing the use of an arbitrary unknown mixed state as the auxiliary register while restoring it to its original state after the computation.
+Although the algorithm requires additional operations, it achieves the same query and time complexity as the standard quantum algorithm, requiring $O(\log |G|)$ oracle queries and $O(\log^3 |G|)$ elementary operations.

-Since many quantum algorithms providing exponential speed-up are reduced to AHSP, our method potentially applies to a broad class of computational problems.
-Future research may explore extending this framework to non-Abelian HSPs and other classes of quantum algorithms to further mitigate initialization bottlenecks.
+Unlike conventional approaches, our algorithm does not require the auxiliary register to be initialized and it can adopt an arbitrary unknown mixed state.
+These features make our algorithm more practical for implementation on current quantum platforms.
+In addition, the ability to reuse intermediate quantum states can further improve space efficiency.
+Since many quantum algorithms providing exponential speed-up are reduced to AHSP, our method can be applied to a broad class of computational problems.